Plumsail/documents-docs/source/user-guide/processes/examples/create-html-and-pdf-from-template-from-csv.rst

 Start document generation process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before adding this action, set **Apply to each** control.
-It will help to generate as many tickets as many rows a CSV file has.
+It will help to generate as many tickets as many rows the CSV file has; and send email to each event attendee from the CSV file.

 **Start document generation process** is action from Plumsail documents connector for Power Automate as well.
 It will start the process which we have already created and configured on `the step Configure the Process <../../../user-guide/processes/examples/create-html-and-pdf-from-template-from-csv.html#configure-the-process>`_.